Puppy jumping can seem so cute when your puppy is small. Who doesn’t love feeling that there’s someone in this world who is super excited to see them?

 Maybe you don’t mind your dog jumping on you, but not everybody else is going to love it.
 Your neighbor might not like to be greeted with jumping while you’re out walking your pup.
 Your grandma might not like to be greeted with sharp nails and paws when she comes to visit you.

 It’s better to stop your puppy from jumping when they are young so that they become well mannered as an adult.

-This means you’ll ask your puppy to sit and only pet them only when they are in the sit position.
+This means you’ll use the “sit” command, to get your dog to sit first, and only pet them after they are in the sit position.
 If they start to jump, take your attention away.
 Attention is given for good behavior only!

-- Avoid eye contact, verbal communication, and petting, if your puppy is jumping.
+2. Avoid eye contact, verbal communication, and petting if your puppy is jumping.

 Dropping your posture is an invitation to come closer and jump.

-- Take back your personal space.
-If your puppy is jumping on you, make sure you take a step at them instead of stepping away from them.
+If your puppy is jumping on you, make sure you take a step toward them instead of stepping away from them.
 Don’t give up your personal space as this is an invite for your puppy to come closer and jump on you.

 Stop Your Puppy From Jumping

 If your puppy is jumping, remember, they will soon be a bigger dog that can easily trip you or accidentally knock you or other family members over.
 Teach your puppy from the start that jumping is a no-no. Reward only for the behavior you want otherwise you’re sending a conflicting or confusing message to your pup.